-When I’m not writing or hanging out on Facebook, I like to read, run, travel, drink good cocktails, swing dance, and I LOVE getting hooked on good cable series.
-My favorites are Game of Thrones, Homeland, Boardwalk Empire, Deadwood, The Affair, The Alienist, Ray Donovan, Bloodline, and Ozark.
-I also LOVED Hulu’s The Handmaid’s Tale (read it at Miami Ohio!), and my current obsession is HBO’s Succession.
+When I’m not writing or hanging out on Facebook, I like to read, work out at Orangetheory Fitness, read, drink good cocktails, read, travel, and I LOVE getting hooked on good cable series.
+Some of my favorites are Game of Thrones, Homeland, Boardwalk Empire, Deadwood, Bloodline, Ted Lasso, Fleabag, Catastrophe, White Lotus, Succession and Shrinking.

 My favorite part about writing is the actual wording–sentence level stuff.
 I love putting feelings and thoughts into words that make a reader look over her shoulder because I got in her head.
 I also love writing dialogue.
 My least favorite part is plotting…I’m horrible at it.
 When I try to outline, I just sit and stare at the screen.

 My goal as an author is to entertain my readers with stories about ordinary people falling in extraordinary love.
-I want to make you feel something–and laugh a lot along the way.
+I want to make you feel warm and cozy and loved–and laugh a lot along the way.